 When a marriage ends the two spouses are not always on an equal financial footing.
 One party may need support in order to achieve financial stability.
 Texas law provides for spousal support (also known as alimony) in certain circumstances.
 At the Law Office of Lauren Cain, in Frisco, our alimony attorney guides people through the process and is a determined advocate for our clients in alimony matters.
-Spousal support is a complex aspect of divorce.
+Spousal support is a complex aspect of a divorce.
 Having a skilled and knowledgeable attorney can make a difference.

 Contact attorney, Lauren Cain.
 With more than two decades of experience, Ms. Cain understands the complexities involved in obtaining or paying alimony.
 Our lawyer knows that both husbands and wives need information about the state guidelines that apply to alimony awards.
 The firm provides more than legal representation.
 We also give clients the information they need to make good decisions about financial matters such as alimony or child support.

-Spousal Support Is Not Automatic.
 Talk to a Lawyer Who Can Explain Your Options.